SeriousOldMan/Simulator-Controller/README.md

 25. [Using the Startup Profiles](https://youtu.be/2L0lH8J1Cac) - This video explains the Startup Profiles in detail, which let you define configuration and enable or disable many important functions for different types of sessions.

-26. [Strategy simulation revisited again](https://youtu.be/rCnYFTLX2L4) - This video will take another look at the "Strategy Workbench" and demonstrates a couple of new options, which allow you to create very special strategies.
+26. [Strategy Development Revisited again](https://youtu.be/rCnYFTLX2L4) - This video will take another look at the "Strategy Workbench" and demonstrates a couple of new options, which allow you to create very special strategies.

 This list will be extended from time to time to cover new functionalities.